 Non-traded REITs are illiquid investments.
 They generally cannot be sold readily on the open market.
 If you need to sell an asset to raise money quickly, you may not be able to do so with shares of a non-traded REIT.

 While the market price of a publicly traded REIT is readily accessible, it can be difficult to determine the value of a share of a non-traded REIT.
 Non-traded REITs typically do not provide an estimate of their value per share until 18 months after their offering closes.
 This may be years after you have made your investment.
 As a result, for a significant time period you may be unable to assess the value of your non-traded REIT investment and its volatility.

 Non-traded REITs typically have an external manager instead of their own employees.
-This can lead to potential conflicts of interests with shareholders.
-For example, the REIT may pay the external manager significant fees based on the amount of property acquisitions and assets under management.
+This can lead to potential conflicts of interest with shareholders.
+For example, the REIT may pay the external manager significant fees based on the number of property acquisitions and assets under management.
 These fee incentives may not necessarily align with the interests of shareholders.

 US Securities and Exchange Commission